Syrian Americans: Religion

 Christian Syrians arrived in the United States in the late 19th century.
-Most Christian Syrian Americans are Greek Orthodox and Syriac Orthodox.
+Most Christian Syrian Americans are Greek Orthodox, Eastern Catholic, and Syriac Orthodox.
 There are also many Catholic Syrian Americans; most branches of Catholicism are of the Eastern rite, such as Maronite Catholics, Melkite Greek Catholics, Armenian Catholics, Syrian Catholics, and the Assyrian Chaldean Catholics.
 A few Christian Syrian Americans are Protestant.
 There are also members of the Assyrian Church of the East and Ancient Church of the East.
 The first Syrian American church was founded in Brooklyn, New York in 1895 by Saint Raphael of Brooklyn.
 There are currently hundreds of Eastern Orthodox churches and missions in the United States.

-The first wave of Syrian religious communities in the United States established ninety Maronite, Melkite, and Syrian Orthodox churches across the country by 1920, many establishing firm contrasts between themselves and American Christian faiths such as the Episcopalians or Catholics.
+The first wave of Syrian religious communities in the United States established ninety Maronite, Melkite, and Eastern Orthodox churches across the country by 1920, many establishing firm contrasts between themselves and American Christian faiths such as the Episcopalians or Catholics.
 Historian Naff writes that as a broad global diaspora threatened the Syrian identity, the preservation of its religious traditions became increasingly important.